craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Faith-based Texts/Wargods without War.md

 ### What is War?

-As I understand it, and as those I have had the pleasure of sharing tales of woe upon do as well, what our Gods call War is not what our Lords call War.
+As I understand it - and as those with whom I have had the pleasure of sharing tales of woe upon do as well -what our Gods call War is not what our Lords call War.

 War is in the mind.
 War is of the self.